likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 #### Assign the sync-user to the master zone

-Assign the user to the master zone:
+Assign the sync user we created before to the master zone:
 ```
 radosgw-admin --cluster dc1 zone modify --rgw-zone=${MASTER_ZONE} --access-key=${ACCESS_KEY} --secret=${SECRET_KEY}
 {